uncommon-nickname/rusty-iterators-py/README.md

 ## Examples

-Here are some quick and easy examples to show the power of lazy iterators!
+Here are some quick and easy examples to show you the power of lazy iterators!

 ### Parsing file input

-Lazily loading a file to the memory by lines, and parsing each line into the list containing only numeric characters casted into integers.

 ```python
 file_handle = open("p.txt", "r")